kiranjthomas/personal-site/content/posts/fargate-under-the-hood.md

 The following tidbits are true as of platform version 1.4.0

-### Containerd replaced Docker as the container runtime
+### Fargate no longer uses Docker Engine

-AWS replaced Docker Enginer with ContainerD as the execution engine.
+Docker Engine has a lot of features that Fargate provides natively.
+They are instead just using containerd as the execution engine.

 [source](https://aws.amazon.com/blogs/containers/aws-fargate-launches-platform-version-1-4/)